meta4d-me/meta4d-nft/docs/design.md

 ### Baggage

-Baggage is not a backpack in the game concept, but an auxiliary contract, which is used to assist users to enter the game and lock the role image (put on, take off some specified components, and then lock).
+Baggage is not a backpack in the game concept, but an auxiliary contract, which is used to assist users to enter the game and lock the role (put on, take off some specified components, and then lock).

 At the same time, Baggage also manages the signer and operator of each game as the management contract of game signature authority.

+Baggage supports both NFT-owned and NFT-empty roles.
+Note that these two roles cannot be mixed when locking and unlocking.

 ## Contracts